YosephKS/truffle-opensea-nft/README.md

 # Truffle OpenSea NFT

-Generate NFTs with Moralis, Openzeppelin, and Chainlink to be listed in OpenSea
+Generate NFTs with Truffle, Moralis, and Openzeppelin to be listed in OpenSea

 ---